robinhedwards/UnoCart/README.md

 Hardware
 --------
 The UnoCart was first designed using a STM32F407 DISCOVERY board.
 An article describing how to build an UnoCart using this board was published in [Excel Magazine](http://excel-retro-mag.co.uk) issue #4.
-Follow the link to order a copy of the issue in print or PDF.
+You can also get a PDF of the article [here](https://github.com/robinhedwards/UnoCart/UNOcart_EXCEL4.pdf).

 I have also designed a custom PCB for the UnoCart pictured here.
 If you are interested in a ready to use cartridge (complete with
 3d printed case) these are currently being produced by Marlin Bates in the USA: [website](http://www.thebrewingacademy.com/)